Looking to get certified as a Carpet-Flooring Inspector? Check out the details on this page: Get Certified

 You found the perfect house.
 It looks clean, and well maintained, and it’s just what you were looking for.
 But before you move in, you should know if the carpet is contaminated with pet urine, mold, or moisture.
 If you’re purchasing a previously owned home, don’t take any chances with your family’s health— hire a Certified Carpet inspector to identify potential carpet problems.

 Not all urine will show up as a visible stain, since the carpet may have been spot cleaned or professionally cleaned.
 Urine provides an environment for mold to grow and bacteria to flourish.

-The real problem is, once a carpet is contaminated with pet urine, the odor will return and linger long after the seller is gone and the cost of replacement will be up to you.
-Urine residue contains salt crystals which draw moisture from the air, especially when humidity is high.
-These crystals gass-off, resulting in unpleasant urine odors in the home.
+The real problem is, that once a carpet is contaminated with pet urine, the odor will return and linger long after the seller is gone and the cost of replacement will be up to you.
+Urine residue contains salt crystals that draw moisture from the air, especially when humidity is high.
+These crystals gas off, resulting in unpleasant urine odors in the home.